downzer0/R-BASE/README.md

 This experiment creates a cryptographic algorithm for text encryption.
 It explores non-integer (and ideally less logical) methods to encrypt plain text.
 It uses rotated words, the dictionary of which differs for each contact.
 Once the words are rotated, we use a common encrytion algorithm to further protect the dictionary.

 Unofficial words like those commonly found in text messages or memes will not be replaced, but will stay in the message as-is.
-This is intentional and may even make the nonsensical outp[ut even more nonsensical.
+This is intentional and may even make the nonsensical output even more nonsensical.

 ## Installation

-You can install it globally with NPM or manually add it to your `PATH`.

-`npm i -g r-base`
+Clone this repository and run one of:

+* `npm run generate`
+* `npm run encrypt -- --string <string> --key <keyfile>`
+* `npm run decrypt -- --string <string> --key <keyfile>`

 ## Basic example